operator-framework/getting-started/README.md

 **IMPORTANT:** Ensure that you built and pushed the image, and updated the `operator.yaml` file.

-Verify that the operator is running successfully by checking it logs.
+Verify that the operator is running successfully by checking its logs.

 ```sh
 $ kubectl logs memcached-operator-7d76948766-nrcp7